 Based on this analysis of North American data, the percentage share for BoB shown in the following Table 3 is considered appropriate for the New Zealand context.
-The operation of bus as rapid transit (BRT) on separated facilities such as Auckland's Northern Busway will be more similar to train/ferry than to bus due to the characteristics of demand for public transport not subject to on-road congestion.
+The operation of bus as rapid transit (BRT) on separated facilities such as Auckland's Northern Busway will be more similar to train/ferry than to bus due to the characteristics of demand for public transport not subject to on-road congestion and less overlapping of catchments of each station.